Visualizing Europe’s GDP-Per-Capita By Country

 In this map, Visual Capitalist’s Pallavi Rao shows Europe’s GDP per capita levels across 44 nations in current U.S. dollars.

-Data for this visualization and article is sourced from the International Monetary Fund (IMF) via their DataMapper tool, updated April 2024.
+Data for this visualization and article is sourced from the global Monetary Fund (IMF) via their DataMapper tool, updated April 2024.

 Europe’s Richest and Poorest Nations, By GDP Per Capita